-Johnson has six books to his credit.
-Dembski has nine.
-Jonathon Wells has two.
-Regarding videos, Unlocking the Mystery of Life is founded on Behe's DBB.
-The Privileged Planet is based on a thesis by astronomer-creationist Guillermo Gonzalez.
-Icons of Evolution deals with most but not all of Wells' icons.
+Icons of Evolution deals with most but not all of the icons.

 Expelled features TV personality Ben Stein as the narrator.
-Besides detailing the stories of several individuals who were expelled for doubting Darwin, the movie tries to make a link between Darwinism and the Holocaust.
+Besides detailing the stories of several individuals who were expelled for doubting Darwin, it tries to make a link between Darwinism and the Holocaust.

 Intelligent Design, as the new creationism, is a darling of conservative politicians and their pundits.
 Very famously, Ann Coulter's book Godless: The Church of Liberalism devotes a large amount of space to her attacks on Darwinism.
 Read Icons, then read Godless and note the downstream connection.
+Coulter either knows Wells personally or else she has read his book.